profrobwells/first-llm-classifier/docs/prompting-with-python.md

 storytelling.
 ```

 Let's pick a different model from among [the choices that Groq offers](https://console.groq.com/docs/models).
 One we could try is Gemma2, an open model from Google.
+Rather than add a new cell, lets revise the code we already have and rerun it.

 {emphasize-lines="7"}
 ```python